 We focus on nonprofits, co-ops, food businesses, and other community enterprises to improve the prospects of the most vulnerable people throughout California.
 We target resources, collect data diligently, ask the right questions, verify information, and find meaning.
 Our results are measurable and long-lasting.

-NCCLF collects impact data directly from the organizations we serve -- affordable housing units built, clients served, square feet of community facilities developed.
+NCCLF collects impact data directly from the organizations we serve — affordable housing units built, clients served, square feet of community facilities developed.

-We verify.
 We interview our lending clients three years after closing to determine what has actually been achieved.
 For our New Markets Tax Credit clients, we monitor results for seven years, updating impacts as they change.